GoogleCloudPlatform/community/tutorials/cloud-functions-sns-pubsub/index.md

 ## Setting up the SNS topic

-For this section it is assumed that you are already familiar with AWS SNS, please see the documentation for creating topics.
+For this section it is assumed that you are already familiar with AWS SNS, please see the [AWS SNS][documentation] for creating topics.
 We will come back to the AWS console to create the subscription.

 ## Create your Cloud Pubsub topic and subscription